The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Cyclic, anti-cyclic operads and a cyclic bracket

-\begin{ex} The standard example of an anti--cyclic operad is furnished by the endomorphism operad of a symplectic vector space.
-That is $\Endo(V)$ where now $V$ has a symplectic form $\omega$.
+\begin{ex} Let $V$ be a symplectic vector space.
+Then $\Endo(V)$ is an anticyclic operad.
 The action is then given as in the last example.
 The extra minus sign comes from the fact that the symplectic form is skew symmetric. \end{ex}

 \begin{rmk} The last two examples can be unified using the notion of operadic correlation functions from \cite{hoch2}.
 Here the correlation functions are given on $\check {V}^{\otimes n}$ and the propagators by the Casimir elements of $\form$, where now these elements encode the signs.
 This fits well with the tree picture and Feynman diagrams since the propagators are associated to the {\em edges} and not the vertices. \end{rmk}